 It's ironic that given the name “research” is in the name of the company, no published, peer-reviewed clinical research for Lipozene could be uncovered at the time this review was created.

-The BBB gave Obesity Research Institute a rating of “B” when this review was created.
+The BBB did not have a rating for Obesity Research Institute when this review was updated.
 Ratings sometimes change, so see the BBB website for updates and more information.

 Lipozene.com lists the following contact numbers: